Rory A. Cooper

 Rory A. Cooper is an American bioengineer who currently serves as FISA/PVA Distinguished Professor, Past Chair, in the Department of Rehabilitation Science and Technology and professor of bioengineering, physical medicine and rehabilitation, and orthopedic surgery at the University of Pittsburgh.
-He is also assistant vice chancellor for research for STEM and Health Sciences Collaboration.
+He is also assistant vice chancellor for research for STEM and Health Sciences Collaboration, and a National Medal of Technology and Innovation Laureate.
 He holds an adjunct faculty position at the Robotics Institute of Carnegie Mellon University, and is an invited professor at Xi'an Jiaotong University in Xi'an, China.

 He is the founder and director of the Human Engineering Research Laboratories.

 Early life

 In December 1972, Cooper became an Eagle Scout (Boy Scouts of America).
 He was profiled in the Winter 2019 issue of Eagles' Call magazine.

 Cooper enlisted in the United States Army in 1976 and was assigned to the 3rd Ordnance Battalion, 32nd Air Defense Artillery Command with U.S. Army Europe and was later attached to the 5th Signal Command, USAREUR, and the U.S. Military Community Activity Worms, 21st Support Command.

 While stationed in Germany in 1980, he was hit by a bus while riding a bicycle.
 As a result, he became paralyzed from the waist down.

 Cooper received a B.S. degree in electrical engineering from California Polytechnic State University, San Luis Obispo in 1985 and an electrical engineering M.Eng. from Cal Poly in 1986.
 He received the Ph.D. degree in electrical and computer engineering with a concentration in bioengineering from University of California at Santa Barbara in 1989.